 In the U.S. context, the Task Force issues recommendations to help decision-makers identify and implement evidence-based, effective public health interventions.
 In 2001, the Task Force conducted a systematic review of 5 laws and community-based interventions aimed to reduce alcohol-impaired driving and alcohol-impaired driving crashes, including lowering the DUI per se BAC from 0.10% to 0.08%.
 The Task Force found strong evidence that 0.08% BAC laws were an effective way to reduce alcohol-impaired driving crashes.
 Seven of the 9 studies evaluating BAC laws reported a decrease in alcohol-impaired driving crash fatalities after lowering the BAC level from 0.10% to 0.08%.
 Study findings indicated an approximate 7% decrease (range 4% to 15%) in alcohol-impaired driving crash fatalities after implementing a 0.08% BAC law.
-Research also suggested that lowering the per se BAC changed alcohol-impaired driving behavior at all BAC levels.
+Research also suggested that lowering the per se BAC changed alcohol-impaired driving behaviors at all BAC levels.

-Further lowering the per se BAC from 0.8% to 0.05% may further reduce alcohol-impaired driving traffic crashes and fatalities.
-In a study analyzing 2018-2019 FARS data, researchers found that states with more restrictive alcohol policies were less likely to have alcohol-impaired driving crashes, and more likely to have reduced odds of alcohol involvement in crashes at BAC levels between 0.05% and 0.08%.
-However, the magnitude of this reduction will depend on whether and how people modify their drinking and driving behavior in response to a BAC of 0.05%.
+Further lowering the per se BAC from 0.08% to 0.05% may further reduce alcohol-impaired driving traffic crashes and fatalities.
+Researchers have found, "states which have more restrictive laws and enforce them are more likely to significantly reduce alcohol-related crash fatalities."
+In a study analyzing 2018-2019 FARS data, researchers found that states with more restrictive alcohol policies were less likely to have alcohol-impaired driving crashes and more likely to have reduced odds of alcohol involvement in crashes at BAC levels between 0.05% and 0.08%.
+However, the magnitude of this reduction will depend on whether and how people modify their drinking and driving behaviors in response to a per se BAC of 0.05%.

 Experts have also noted that the alcohol environment has changed since the BAC standard was lowered to 0.08%, and "as you get lower on the BAC ladder, the incremental benefits get smaller..."
-In the 2013 qualitative study with national organizations, groups stated that the health and economic impacts of lowering the BAC level from 0.10% to 0.08% included, "reductions in drinking; reductions in drinking and driving; reductions in alcohol-related crashes and resulting fatalities and injuries; greater thought given by individuals to their own alcohol consumption; improvements in server training; and increased recognition of the need for treatment for [substance use disorders], as well as increased provision of treatment itself."
-However, while organizations felt that lowering the BAC to 0.05% may have similar benefits, the impacts "were generally not considered to be of the same magnitude."
+In the 2013 qualitative study with national organizations, groups stated that the health and economic impacts of lowering the BAC level from 0.10% to 0.08% included "reductions in drinking; reductions in drinking and driving; reductions in alcohol-related crashes and resulting fatalities and injuries; greater thought given by individuals to their own alcohol consumption; improvements in server training; and increased recognition of the need for treatment for [substance use disorders], as well as increased provision of treatment itself."36 However, while organizations felt that lowering the BAC to 0.05% may have similar benefits, the impacts "were generally not considered to be of the same magnitude."
 National organizations stated that, "it is less clear how much of a reduction [in injury and death] could be expected given that most alcohol-related fatalities are associated with higher BACs."
 Therefore, further lowering the BAC may not have the same reduction in alcohol-impaired driving crashes and fatalities since the change would be unlikely to influence drinking and driving behaviors of people who consume alcohol at high BAC levels or who drink and drive frequently.